 Are you an avid reader?
 Love great marketing books?
 Want to connect with other content professionals?
 Join the CMWorld Book Club.
 Participating is easy and free.
-Our group meets every other month in the CMI Slack workspace.
+Our group meets in the CMI Slack workspace.

 We take a look at books that will inspire and challenge you.
 They will strengthen your content marketing.
 Whether for business or pleasure, these books have been cherry-picked by members of our savvy community.
 The best part?
 These smart marketers lead each discussion.

 Do you have a book suggestion?
 Email us your idea.
 It could be our next title.
 Then drop by the CMWorld Slack workspace to officially join.
 Create an account.
 Meet authors.
 Ask questions.
 Share your thoughts and add to the powerful conversations.